LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 - `--user`: install to the per-user kernel registry instead of `sys.prefix` (use if you get permission errors during installation)
 - `--prefix PREFIX`: install to the given prefix: `PREFIX/share/jupyter/kernels/`

-You also need to install Logtalk 3.71.0 (or later version) plus at least one of the supported Prolog backends (see listing above).

 ## Uninstall